primefaces/primefaces/docs/7_0/components/hotkey.md

 When this hotkey is on page, pressing the `a` key will alert the ‘Pressed a’ text.

 ## Bind values
-Either an integer key code or an string key name (combination) is allowed.
+A string key name (combination) is allowed.
 Combinations are separated with the `+` character.
 For example:

 ```xhtml
 <p:hotkey bind="ctrl+s" handler="alert('Pressed ctrl+s');" />